rokroskar/formikoj/README.md

 ## Structure of this repository

 The source code of the formikoj library is in the `code` folder.
-Exemplary field data sets used presented in the manuscript are provided in the `data` folder.
+Data and information to reproduce the exemplary use cases presented in the manuscript are provided in the `examples` folder.
 The sources for the manuscript text are in  the `manuscript` folder.
 See the `README.md` files in each directory for a full description.

 ## Getting the code